Seeking advice - Helping a dog adjust to a urostomy bag

 Rene

-Reuniting dog & owner is therapeutic for both as the dog is also dealing with some anxiety of being away from its master.
-The dog is far beyond puppy and may very well not even pay attention to the stoma, more happy just to have you back.
-My 11 year old chihuahua at the time didn’t react to it at all, & 2 years later, still no reaction.
-I currently have a 9 month old chihuahua and he tries to get close to smell at it, but is then quickly distracted by something else, and generally is uninterested in it.
+Reuniting dog and owner is therapeutic for both as the dog is also dealing with some anxiety of being away from its master.
+The dog is far beyond a puppy and may very well not even pay attention to the stoma, more happy just to have you back.
+My 11-year-old chihuahua at the time didn't react to it at all, and 2 years later, still no reaction.
+I currently have a 9-month-old chihuahua and he tries to get close to smell it, but is then quickly distracted by something else, and generally is uninterested in it.

 mcaouette0912

-I have a urostomy and previously had dogs that would lay on me with no issues.
-Also my grandchildren when they were little crawling on me or sitting on my lap with no issues.
+I have a urostomy and previously had dogs that would lie on me with no issues.
+Also, my grandchildren, when they were little, crawled on me or sat on my lap with no issues.
 Reuniting owner and dog would be beneficial for all.